zoggop/tbosd/_posts/2015-10-29-5-reasons-supergirl-spent-too-long-in-the-phantom-zone.md

 2b\.
 Criminal waste of Calista Flockhart.

 3\.
-A waitress at the diner where the bad alien man is says "can you believe it?
+A waitress at a diner says "can you believe it?
 A female hero.
 Nice for my daughter to have someone like that to look up to."
 Did the audience roll their eyes a lot at the chorus in ancient Greece?

 4\.
 "She's not strong enough."
 "Why?
 Because she's just a girl?"
 This is a first for me: the only instance I've seen in which calling it sexist is actually more sexist.

 5\.
-An alien tells Supergirl "on my planet, females bow before males."
+An alien man tells Supergirl "on my planet, females bow before males."
 At first I was pleased that extreme misogyny has become the go-to shorthand for disposable bad guy.
 But my friend points out that the show has to look beyond Earth to find misogyny (and indeed patriarchy).
 I hope Kara's aunt succeeds in her (evil?) plan to rule Earth.
 This place is the worst.

 ![Future Earth Queen][1]